 Moreover, there will be no more time, says the Apocalypse.
 Remember?

-"and swore by Him who lives forever and ever, who created heaven and the things in it, and the earth and the things in it, and the sea and the things in it, that there will be delay no longer," (Revelation: 10; 6).
+"and swore by Him who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there should be delay no longer" (Revelation 10:6).

 And that is precisely why eternity will come.
 And here moreover, Scripture speaks of the finality of this choice.
 That is precisely the main argument, not even the duration, but the finality of this choice.
 That is, finality, without revision, without even talk of revision.
 Therefore Scripture calls it the "second death".

-"Then Death and Hades were thrown into the lake of fire.
-This is the second death, the lake of fire."
-(Revelation: 20; 14)
+"Then Death and Hades were cast into the lake of fire.
+This is the second death" (Revelation 20:14).

 Also Scripture says that people will no longer be able to harm anyone, not even themselves.

-"Then the king said to the servants, 'Bind him hand and foot, and throw him into the outer darkness; in that place there will be weeping and gnashing of teeth.'"
-(Gospel of Matthew: 22; 13)
+"Then the king said to the servants, 'Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth" (Matthew 22:13).

-What do these words (Gospel of Matthew: 22; 13) mean?
+What do these words (Matthew 22:13) mean?
 They mean that a person will not be able to harm anyone.
 Understand?
 Neither man nor angel will be able to harm anyone.
 Here, by the way, is a very good argument against satanists. satanists are convinced, the devil has convinced them, that they supposedly can never get into paradise, because supposedly "everything... is tied to them" - their life is somehow connected.
 But at the same time, supposedly satan tells them: "I'll leave them a nice place in hell, so that they can torment sinners on frying pans, and not be tormented themselves" - and so on.
 For example, the devil promised Cyprian that he would be a prince in hell, but Scripture says, firstly, that there will be no hell.
 That's the most interesting thing.
 You understand?
 The devil is so cunning, he promises them some rights in a temporary place.
 But in eternity, there will be no hell.
 There will be a lake burning with fire and brimstone.
 And satan knows this, that it will be eternal, he knows that the abyss awaits them, he knows this from Scripture.
-Scripture says that the demons cried out: "And they were imploring Him not to command them to depart into the abyss."
-(Gospel of Luke: 8; 31).
+Scripture says that the demons cried out: "And they begged Him that He would not command them to go out into the abyss" (Luke 8:31).
 They are afraid of the fiery abyss that is promised to sinners and to themselves.
 Because the fire is prepared for them.
 They are terribly afraid, they panic before the face of Gehenna.
 And they know that there they will harm no one.
 The only thing is that they will associate with sinners.
 There will be such a "pleasant" company there. (nervous laughter in the room...)

 That's an interesting point.
 By the way, this thought of the Holy Fathers, in particular the thought of St. Cyprian of Carthage, which I am now retelling to you, is confirmed by practice.
 Notice, a Christian who went to church, then fell into mortal sin and does not want to repent.
 This boundary is very important.
 The boundary is not that a person fell into mortal sin, but that he considers sin the norm.
 This is the most terrible boundary.
 If a person does not want to repent, what begins?
 He begins to depart from the Church.
 You understand, right?
 He falls away internally, everything ecclesiastical becomes unpleasant to him.
 You understand?
 Everything ecclesiastical becomes disgusting to him.
 Clear, right, why?
 He feels offense against God, he is indignant with God, he makes claims against God precisely because he has rebellion inside him.
 You understand, right?
 And then he gradually departs from the Church, and he does not simply become an unbeliever.
 He becomes an enemy of God.
 Do you feel the difference, right?
 Precisely because unrepented evil leads to destruction, to this eternal destruction.
 Because the person has come to love the devil.
 Understand?